 If New Labour can be said to have ‘crashed the car’, as the Conservatives are so fond of putting it, it is on inequality.
 Under the previous government widening inequality subverted attempts to create a meritocratic society based on equality of opportunity.
 The inequality of the parents simply became the inequality of the children.

-If the next Labour government wished to create a fairer society it will have to recognise this and act accordingly.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+If the next Labour government wished to create a fairer society it will have to recognise this and act accordingly.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.